hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/using-multiple-datasources.md

 mvn -P first hotrod:gen
 ```

+The generated persistence layer includes all the beans necessary to use this datasource.

 Generate the persistence layer for the second database.
 Type:

 ```bash
 mvn -P second hotrod:gen
 ```

+Again, the second generated persistence layer includes all the beans necessary to use it.

 Each time HotRod connected to the corresponding database schema, retrieved the table details, and produced the persistence layer.